atlassian/github-for-jira/README.md

 # ⛔️ DEPRECATED - GitHub For Jira
 > This repository has been deprecated in favour of a private repository.
-The application is still available to download on the Atlassian marketplace.
+The application is still available to download on the Atlassian marketplace: https://marketplace.atlassian.com/apps/1219592/github-for-atlassian

 ## About